-In this presentation, Dr. Teller will describe how Veryst performed a digital image correlation and material modeling study on an impact-modified polycarbonate material to investigate what information an engineer can extract with DIC and how best to use full field strain data.
+In this presentation, Dr. Teller described how Veryst performed a digital image correlation and material modeling study on an impact-modified polycarbonate material to investigate what information an engineer can extract with DIC and how best to use full field strain data.
 Veryst analyzed the DIC data to extract strain data from different regions of tensile samples and used the strain data to select and calibrate a material model with a single element method, exploring how to use the data from different sample regions to calibrate a more accurate model.

 Dr. Teller's presentation took place in Session M19, Image-Based Modelling, on October 28 at 10:45am (EDT).
 Learn more about NAFEMS World Congress 2021.